Alabama Butterfly Atlas

 Habitat

-This skipper is usually found in openings near hardwoods or mixed forests.
-Because it is a northern species, in Alabama it is most lilkely to be found at high elevations.
+Openings near hardwoods or mixed forests; woodland edges, forest roadsides.
+May travel to nearby fields for nectar.
+Because it is a northern species, in Alabama, it is most llkely to be found at high elevations.

 Dreamy Duskywing